strapi/strapi/docs/3.0.0-beta.x/plugins/users-permissions.md

   });
 ```

-This action will send the user an email that contains a URL with the needed code for the [reset password](#password-reset).
+This action will send the user an email that contains a URL with the needed code for the [reset password](#reset-password).
 The URL must link to your reset password form in your frontend application.

 To configure it you will have to go in the Roles & Permissions settings and navigate to the Advanced Settings tab.

-### Password reset
+### Reset Password

 This action will reset the user password.
+Also works with the [GraphQL Plugin](https://strapi.io/documentation/3.0.0-beta.x/plugins/graphql.html), exposes `resetPassword` mutation.

 #### Usage